BerkeleyLab/Bedrock/badger/mem_gate.md

 in undefined behavior, since they may be defined in some future revision.
 One valid response from the FPGA is therefore to drop packets that have unused bits set.

-The 24-bit REPCNT block only uses 9 bits to encode the actual repetition count, as shown below.
-Note that while the width of the COUNT field places an upper bound on the number of data beats that can be transferred in a single packet, typical UDP packet sizes place additional restrictions on this number.
+The 24-bit REPCNT field only uses 9 bits to encode the actual repetition count, as shown below.
+Note that while the width of the COUNT sub-field places an upper bound on the number of data beats that can be transferred in a single packet, typical UDP packet sizes place additional restrictions on this number.
 These limitations are outlined in the next section.